Pacifism: Early traditions

 including Propertius, Tibullus and Ovid.
-The Stoic Seneca the Younger criticised warfare in his book Naturales quaestiones (circa 65 CE).

-Maximilian of Tebessa was a Christian conscientious objector.
-He was killed for refusing to be conscripted.
+The Stoic Seneca the Younger criticised warfare in his book Naturales quaestiones (c.
+65 CE).
+Maximilian of Tebessa was a Christian conscientious objector, killed for refusing to be conscripted.

 Christianity

 Throughout history many have understood Jesus of Nazareth to have been a pacifist, drawing on his Sermon on the Mount.
 In the sermon Jesus stated that one should "not resist an evildoer" and promoted his turn the other cheek philosophy.
 "If anyone strikes you on the right cheek, turn the other also; and if anyone wants to sue you and take your coat, give your cloak as well ...
 Love your enemies, do good to those who hate you, bless those who curse you, pray for those who abuse you."
-The New Testament story is of Jesus, besides preaching these words, surrendering himself freely to an enemy intent on having him killed and proscribing his followers from defending him.
+When one of his apostles drew a sword to defend Jesus, Jesus told him, "Put your sword back into its place.
+For all who take the sword will perish by the sword" (Matthew 26:52).

 There are those, however, who deny that Jesus was a pacifist and state that Jesus never said not to fight, citing examples from the New Testament.
 One such instance portrays an angry Jesus driving dishonest market traders from the temple.
 A frequently quoted passage is Luke 22:36: "He said to them, 'But now, the one who has a purse must take it, and likewise a bag.
 And the one who has no sword must sell his cloak and buy one.'"
 Pacifists have typically explained that verse as Jesus fulfilling prophecy, since in the next verse, Jesus continues to say: "It is written: 'And he was numbered with the transgressors'; and I tell you that this must be fulfilled in me.
 Yes, what is written about me is reaching its fulfillment."
 Others have interpreted the non-pacifist statements in the New Testament to be related to self-defense or to be metaphorical and state that on no occasion did Jesus shed blood or urge others to shed blood.

 Modern history

 Beginning in the 16th century, the Protestant Reformation gave rise to a variety of new Christian sects, including the historic peace churches.
 Foremost among them were the Religious Society of Friends (Quakers), Amish, Mennonites, Hutterites, and Church of the Brethren.
 The humanist writer Desiderius Erasmus was one of the most outspoken pacifists of the Renaissance, arguing strongly against warfare in his essays The Praise of Folly (1509) and The Complaint of Peace (1517).

-The Quakers were prominent advocates of pacifism, who as early as 1660 had repudiated violence in all forms and adhered to a strictly pacifist interpretation of Christianity.
-They stated their beliefs in a declaration to King Charles II: